 Cleaning & storage of fall protection equipment

 Making sure your fall protection equipment is 100% in order also calls for proper cleaning and storage of your equipment.
 Keeping your fall protection equipment clean will prevent contaminants to work on it.
 Keeping it clean and dry will prolong the durability and safety of the equipment.
 The same goes for storage.
 Avoid damp or humid storage rooms and keep it away from heat or prolonged exposure to sunlight.
+More information about how to treat your full body safety harness is found in this blog.

 This is just a small overview of a fall protection inspection.
 Training is always critical, make sure employees have gotten the right training before they enter any situation where they can be confronted with fall hazards.
 Make sure they are trained in the equipment they use on a daily bases and know how to use, inspect and maintain their safety equipment.